iSHAREScheme/iSHARESatellite/README.md

 a participant is registered in the satellite, you know that this participant has signed the agreement, and can be held legally viable;
 the participant is indeed a part of the dataspace, also on a "legal level".
-Service providers should then verify the service consumer's participance in the dataspace by making an API call to the satellite, and receive the "list of participants".
+Service consumers will often connect with service providers to request data.
+Service providers should then verify the service consumer's status of participance in the dataspace by making an API call to the satellite.

 ## Deployment Guide